You’re not alone if the COVID-19 pandemic is making you wonder:

 Building permits, appraisals, well and septic inspections, title searches…the list goes on.
-Financial institutions have less staff than before the pandemic, and with more families leaving the big city, demand has gone up.
+Financial institutions have fewer staff than before the pandemic, and with more families leaving the big city, demand has gone up.

-At the same time, lenders are doing more due diligence to make sure that applicants are able pay their mortgage.
+At the same time, lenders are doing more due diligence to make sure that applicants are able to pay their mortgages.

 Since the pandemic has put many workers on shaky ground, some lenders are tightening their standards as well.

 When you’re building a custom home, it’s important to know how long it will take.
 This is crucial if you want to sell your current place first, or if you plan to rent while you’re waiting for your new home.

 Due to all the delays in permits, construction, materials and financing, you should expect any new home build to go a little bit longer than normal during the pandemic.